doga/qworum-application-template/README.md

 - _Multi-language_, with language-independent API endpoint paths.
 - _Versioned_.
 Indeed, Qworum applications are structured as Qworum APIs, and versioned APIs ensure that other applications that depend on this one will not break after an update.

-This project has a [companion project](https://github.com/doga/qworum-application-template-with-semantic-data) that uses semantic data instead of JSON.
+This project has a [companion project](https://github.com/doga/qworum-application-template-with-semantic-data) that uses semantic data (RDF) instead of JSON.

 ## The "Hello World" Qworum application